byeonghyeonSo/byeonghyeonSo.github.io/index.md

 # Data Science Projects Portfolio

-### Web Scraping & Data Visualization Project

-For my data science journey, I decided to practice various types of projects on my own using **RStudio** and other data analytics tools.
+For my data science journey, I decided to practice various types of projects on my own by mainly using **RStudio**.
+Also, I occasionally utilize other data analytics tools such as Tableau, GIS software, and SQL depending on the purpose/needs of each project.

+#### There are four major categories of data science projects in this portfolio:

+*   Pre-Processing: Data Preparation & Cleaning.
+*   Data Visualization.
+*   Exploratory Data Analysis.
+*   Machine Learning & AI Modelling.

+---
+### Project A. Pre-Processing: Data Preparation & Cleaning

+In terms of my project time management, I spend more than 70% of the total solely by searching for the data, cleaning, and manipulating the datasets as part of my project preparation.
+During this time, I try to apply different perspectives and critical thinkings by brainstorming on _"what specific problems I should tackle down with the given data"_ and _"how I can extract actionable insights from the data"_.

+### Project B. Data Visualization Projects

 I would like to start off with organizing a simple "Movie Rating" dataset by utilizing a _web-scraping_ tool, **"SelectorGadget"**.

 [Web-Scraping: Simple Movie Rating Dataset](./another-page.html).